ShaiyaJ/marktemplate/README.md

 If you want to process a file, then you must provide a source and destination path

 ```
-./marktemplate.py <src> <dest>
+./marktemplate.py <src> -o <dest>
 ```

 ### Evaluating raw text
-If you want to evaluate the result of some raw marktemplate string, you can do this by providing a single argument:
+If you want to evaluate the result of some raw marktemplate string, you can do this by providing no arguments and using `stdin`:

 ```
-./marktemplate.py <raw>
+echo "<root />" | ./marktemplate.py
 ```

 ## Writing marktemplate